NUTRITION EDUCATION

 COOKING MATTERS

-Cooking Matters is a national, research based cooking and nutrition curriculum.
-Throughout the course participants learn about healthy eating, strategies for grocery shopping and meal planning, food safety, and basic cooking skills.
-By the end of the course, participants are confident in their ability to shop for healthy foods on a budget and prepare healthy, affordable, home cooked meals leading to an increase in food security and self-sufficiency.
+Cooking Matters is a national, research-based cooking and nutrition curriculum that empowers participants with practical skills for healthier living.
+Throughout the course, participants learn about healthy eating, grocery shopping on a budget, meal planning, food safety, and basic cooking techniques.
+By the end of the program, they gain confidence in their ability to prepare affordable, home-cooked meals, which is a step that supports both food security and long-term self-sufficiency.

-Cooking Matters is offered at Clark County Food Bank and in partnership with other community organizations at various locations throughout Clark County.
+Each class includes a bag of groceries for participants to take home, giving them the opportunity to practice the skills they’ve learned.
+Cooking Matters is offered at Clark County Food Bank and in partnership with community organizations at locations across Clark County.

 GROCERY STORE TOURS